Muhammadqasim4/Muhammadqasim4/README.md

 <h1><b>Hi 👋, I'm Muhammad Qasim — Software Engineer</b></h1>

-I'm a full-stack developer from Karachi, with a passion for building full-stack web apps using NextJS, MongoDB, Express.js, React, and Node.js.
+I'm a full-stack developer , with a passion for building full-stack web apps using NextJS, MongoDB, Express.js, React, and Node.js.
 I’ve developed a projects, gaining experience in both frontend and backend development.
 I'm also interested in Agentic AI.
 Outside of coding, I enjoy playing cricket and exploring new tech.
 I'm always learning and aiming to grow as a full-stack developer.

 ---